jido/dodo/README.md

 A function call is implemented as a jump to a label rather than a CALL instruction.
 The caller provides the address of a continuation to call when the function ends.

+The following description applies to the Intel 64 bit platform.

 ### Standalone function call

 Parameters are passed in RDI, RSI, RDX and RCX.
 Extra parameters or parameters too large for a register are passed on the stack.